14 of the Best Hiking Trails Near Montreal

 Disclosure: This page (Best Hiking Trails Near Montreal) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 More details can be found on our disclosure and policies page.

-You might also be interested in these pages (coming soon):
+You might be interested in these pages:

-Best National Parks for Hiking Near Montreal
+Best National Parks Near Montreal

-Best Hiking Trails in the Laurentians
+Best Hiking Trails Near Mont Tremblant

 Best Hiking Trails in the Eastern Townships